 “We confabulate; we make stories up about how it is that.
 ‘Oh, everything is just fine, and our consumer-driven society is just OK; and of course the fact that we are emptying the seas, the fact that we are causing wide-spread climate change, you know the fact that we do have global hunger is just an anomaly, and we will be able to correct it if only we get back on track.’”

 Fellow, Institute for Food and Development Policy

-We owe the comfort and abundance of our lives to fossil fuel.
-Most people, at least in the developed world, enjoy “prosperity” through access to material goods and resources not possible without access to this vast store of “cheap” energy.
+We owe the comfort and abundance of our lives to fossil fuels.
+Most people, at least in the developed world, enjoy our current vision of prosperity through material goods and resources not possible without access to this vast store of “cheap” energy.

-As Physicist Professor Al Bartlet warns, failing to understand the exponential function is humanity’s Achilles Heal.
-The exponential growth in our numbers combined with our ability to extract energy and resources with ever greater effectiveness is at once unsustainable and the accepted foundation of economic theory.
+As Physicist Professor Al Bartlet warns, failing to understand the exponential function is humanity’s Achilles heel.
+The exponential growth in our numbers combined with our ability to extract energy and resources with ever greater efficiency is at once unsustainable and the accepted foundation of economic theory.

 More people mean more consumers equals growing markets and jobs to pay for consumption to support growing markets – plenty for all, and then even more, in an accelerating, unending cycle.

 Human ingenuity and innovation notwithstanding, we live within a finite system.
 Be it climate change, energy, biodiversity loss, sustainable agriculture, mineral depletion or collapsing fisheries, we cannot continually “grow” our way out from the challenges we now face.
 At the core of any solution for creating a sustainable society is choosing a path based on a new definition of prosperity.